-• OSC's Ph.D.
-Qualifying Exam format, grading methodology, and eligibility requirements are described in Section III.
+- OSC's Ph.D.
+Qualifying Exam format, grading methodology, and eligibility requirements are described in Section III. - Once a Ph.D. student becomes eligible to take the exam, the student must take this exam the next time that it is administered, typically in the week before classes begin for the following Fall semester.

-- Once a Ph.D. student becomes eligible to take the exam, the student must take this exam the next time that it is administered, typically in the week before classes begin for the following Fall semester. - If an eligible student does not take the exam when required, a failing grade will be recorded for that student, unless that student has obtained permission to delay taking the exam by one year.
-Such permission, which must be based on exceptional circumstances, must be obtained in writing (email) from one of the OSC Associate Deans for Academic Affairs prior to the exam date.
+- If an eligible student does not take the exam when required, a failing grade will be recorded for that student, unless that student has obtained permission to delay taking the exam by one year.
+Such permission must be based on exceptional circumstances and must be obtained in writing (email) from an Associate Dean for Academic Affairs prior to the exam date.
 A student may not delay the exam for two years in a row.
-A student is not placed on academic probation for failing the qualifying exam after they are first eligible. - A student who fails the qualifying exam twice has the option to petition the Graduate Exams Committee for a third attempt at the Qualifying Exam, according to the policy described in Section III.
+A student is not automatically placed on academic probation for failing the qualifying exam after they are first eligible.
+However, if a student fails to take the exam without an absence approved by an Associate Dean, the student is immediately placed on probation and must follow instructions provided by the Graduate Coordinator to clear probation in order not be dismissed from the Ph.D. program the following semester. - A student who fails the qualifying exam twice has the option to petition the Graduate Exams Committee for a third attempt at the Qualifying Exam, according to the policy described in Section III.
 If a petition is not submitted and approved during the Fall semester after the exam was failed for the second time, the student is placed on probation for the following Spring semester.
 The student will be dismissed from the Ph.D. program at the conclusion of the semester unless the student submits a petition for an additional attempt that is subsequently approved.
 Only petitions accompanied by the written support of the student's faculty Ph.D. dissertation advisor will be considered.
 During a probationary Spring semester, the student is not permitted to hold a teaching assistantship position, and may be subject to payment of their tuition if they do not have financial resources from a research assistantship or other funding.

 5. Ph.D.
-Dissertation Advisor (a.k.a. faculty advisor, Ph.D. committee chair) [Jump back to TOC]
+Dissertation Advisor Selected (a.k.a. faculty advisor, Ph.D. committee chair) [Jump back to TOC]